First steps on GitHub

 Creative commons licenses are the best to use for this purpose, and the most open of these is the CC BY 4.0.

 To add a license to your repository, the first thing to do is create a LICENSE.md file:

 To do this, click on the Add file button, and click create file.
 This will give you a blank file.

 Then, you need to name the file, so call it LICENSE.md.
 This makes it into a markdown file.

 You can find all the creative commons licenses in the link above so copy the text of the license you want and then paste it into this file.

 Don’t forget to press the green commit new file button at the bottom and write a commit message to describe what you have done.

-You can also add the license to the bottom of your README.md file.
+You can also add a link to the license to the bottom of your README.md file.
 Here is a link to a repository that you can copy to add in a CC BY 4.0 license.
-It has a text file for your LICENSE.md file and also a shield that you can put at the bottom of your README.md file.
+It has a text file for your LICENSE.md file and also a shield (or badge) that you can put at the bottom of your README.md file.

 You can find more information about licenses in the Licensing chapter of The Turing Way.